 Every year the DV program issues around 50000 immigrant visas, based on the results of a random drawing.
 The visas are apportioned among countries with historically low rates of immigration to the U.S.

-Applications will accepted in October-November 2019, but results of lottery will be published in May2020 and visa processing and issuance will be only in 2021.
+Applications will accepted in October-November 2020, but results of lottery will be published in May 2021 and visa processing and issuance will be only in 2022.

 The number of visas that are issued to natives of each country depends on the regional limits established, how many entrants come from each country, and how many of the selected entrants are found eligible for the visa.
 No more than 7% of the total visas available can go to natives of any single country.

 Applications are accepted only on the official website of the US Department of State: https://www.dvlottery.state.gov.
 Other services are intermediaries who fill in the form on behalf of you, and use of their services is discouraged by the USCIS.